Asymptotically Optimal Inapproximability of Maxmin $k$-Cut Reconfiguration: Introduction

-\emph{Reconfiguration} is a young research field in Theoretical Computer Science, aiming at understanding the complexity of the reachability and connectivity problems over the space of feasible solutions.
-Given a source problem and a pair of its feasible solutions, the goal of the \emph{reconfiguration problem} is to determine whether there exists a step-by-step transformation between the feasible solutions, called a \emph{reconfiguration sequence}, while always preserving the feasibility at any intermediate state.
-One of the reconfiguration problems we study in this paper is \prb{$k$-Coloring Reconfiguration} \cite{bonsma2009finding,cereceda2008connectedness,cereceda2011finding}, whose source problem is \prb{$k$-Coloring}.
-Given a $k$-colorable graph $G$ and its two proper $k$-colorings $\f_\sss,\f_\ttt$,\footnote{ A $k$-coloring of a graph $G$ is \emph{proper} if every edge of $G$ is bichromatic. } we seek a reconfiguration sequence from $\f_\sss$ to $\f_\ttt$ consisting only of proper $k$-colorings of $G$, each results from the previous one by recoloring a single vertex.
-Numerous reconfiguration problems have been defined from a variety of source problems, including Boolean satisfiability, constraint satisfaction problems, and graph problems.
+\emph{Reconfiguration} is an emerging field in theoretical computer science, which studies reachability and connectivity problems over the space of solutions.
+A \emph{reconfiguration problem} can be defined for any combinatorial problem $\Pi$ and any transformation rule over the feasible solutions of $\Pi$.
+The problem $\Pi$ is referred to as the \emph{source problem} of a reconfiguration problem.
+For an instance $I$ of $\Pi$ and a pair of its feasible solutions, the reconfiguration problem asks if one solution can be transformed into the other by repeatedly applying the transformation rule while always preserving that every intermediate solution is feasible.
+Speaking differently, the reconfiguration problem concerns the reachability over the \emph{configuration graph}, where each node corresponds to a feasible solution of the given instance $I$ and each link represents that its endpoints are ``adjacent'' under the transformation rule.
+Such a sequence of feasible solutions that form a path on the configuration graph is called a \emph{reconfiguration sequence}.
+Over the past twenty years, many reconfiguration problems have been defined from a variety of source problems, including Boolean satisfiability, constraint satisfaction problems, and graph problems.